GhadeerKh9/about-me/README.md

 This lab went quite alright.
 I learned some interesting stuff and got more used to using Ubuntu and VS code.
 It took me like hours working on this lab.
 At first, I thought I would complete it in two hours but apparently, it took a longer time.

+**My daily Journal 2**
+I think the experiences I had in my life helped me become the person who I am right now.
+By getting involved in many experiences, you start seeing life differently and from other perspectives, which will definitely be reflected on your professional life.
+Personally, I can see that now I am more committed, motivated and productive.
+I do put a lot of effort trying to get the best out of this course, try to be as effective as I can,  and I am willing to help other colleagues as much as I can.
+Optimistically, l am looking forward to what's coming next.

+**My answers to the questions 2**
+Today's lab was a bit different than the ones before.
+It allowed us to think and test many codes until we come up with right one.
+I learned some new methods, such as push, data types, such as arrays and a new way of thinking. it took me more than 4 hours to complete the lab, though i thought it would take like 3 hours.